wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-deploy-with-powershell.md

 Note that if the target network has multiple subnets and one of those subnets has the same name as subnet on which the source virtual machine is located, then the replica virtual machine will be connected to that target subnet after failover.
 If there is not a target subnet with a matching name, the virtual machine will be connected to the first subnet in the network.

 The first command gets servers for the current Azure Site Recovery vault.
-The command stores the Microsoft Azure Site Recovery servers in the $Servers array variable.
+The command stores the Windows Azure Site Recovery servers in the $Servers array variable.